ltbratcher42TNTech/hireforge/README.md

 ## Guest Mode

-Click **Continue as Recruiter Guest** on the login screen to instantly access a fully populated demo account.
+Click **Continue as Guest** on the login screen to instantly access a fully populated demo account.
 No registration required.
 Guest accounts are seeded with realistic sample data so you can explore every feature immediately.

 ---